Indian Institute of Management Indore: Foreign Student Exchange Program

 There are over 90 student exchange seats, which means that 20% of the PGP batch can spend an academic term in a foreign university.
 It is the 3rd highest number of seats across all IIMs.
 There are over 40 schools with whom IIM Indore has an exchange programme MOU in 16 countries.
 On an average 50 students from foreign universities spend a term at IIM Indore.
 In 2019, IPM (five-year integrated program) started its first exchange on undergraduate level.
 In the first leg, more than 30 students (25% of batch) spent their term abroad in different universities of France, Germany, Finland, Latvia and Taiwan.

 The institute had its first student exchange of six students with Ecole de Management de Lyon (EM Lyon), a business school based in Lyon, France, in 2005.

 The One Year Full Time MBA (EPGP) collaborates with SDA Bocconi School of Management, Milan, Italy as part of exchange programme where the entire batch spends 1 full term for a five-week module to get a global perspective on management.
 The exchange programme introduces students to diverse subjects like Digital Transformation, Doing Business with Europe, Fashion and Luxury Management and Family Business Management.
 The international immersion for EPGP Programme is known as Advanced Leadership Programme.

 The EPGP programme also has compulsory modules on Advanced Data Analytics which is taught in collaboration with Jigsaw Academy and Strategy Simulations offered by Harvard Business School.

 Rankings

-IIMI was ranked seventh among management schools in India by the National Institutional Ranking Framework (NIRF) in 2022.
+IIMI was ranked eighth among management schools in India by the National Institutional Ranking Framework (NIRF) in 2025.
 It was ranked fifth in Outlook India's "Top Public MBA Institutions In India" for 2022.